MatrixEditor/caterpillar/docs/source/tutorial/advanced.rst

 be applied to all other fields.

 .. note::
-    You can even write your own implementation of a :class:`UnionHook` to do whatever you want with the union object.
+    You can even write your own implementation of a :class:`~caterpillar.model.UnionHook` to do whatever you want with the union object.
 Just specify the :code:`hook_cls` parameter in the union decorator.